Pierre Mattar profile picture

 etinal cell death plays a role in all of the main causes of blindness.
 Once killed, retinal neurons are lost forever.
 These cells cannot be regenerated in humans.

-Understanding the degenerative process might also provide new approaches that could help prevent or mitigate degeneration.
+Understanding the adaptive and maladaptive processes that occur during neurodegeneration might also provide new approaches that could help prevent or mitigate these tragic disorders.

 Brief Biography